jawad-wpbrigade/contributors-Plugin/README.md

 ﻿# contributors-Plugin
-On plugin activation a custom meta box will be added to post editor with all the registered wordpress authors.
+On plugin activation a custom meta box will be added in post editor with all the registered wordpress authors.

 An author can select/unselect available users.